Safety for teens

 - Keep walking in the direction you need to go to get home or wherever you were going.
 If you try to get away by going a different way you could end up lost.

-- Look for a safety house or the nearest well lit house, shop or petrol station.
+- Look for the nearest well lit house, shop or petrol station.

 - Call someone on your mobile and tell them where you are and what is happening.
 Keep talking as you walk.

 - Call the police if you are scared.
 You can call 000 from a phone box without using money.
-Stay in the phone box until the police, or your friend arrives.
+Stay in the phone box until the police, or your friend or parent arrives.

-- Run towards well lit areas, shops or houses and shout, "Call the Police!" or "Fire!" to attract attention.
+- Run towards well lit areas, shops, petrol station or houses and shout, "Call the Police!" or "Fire!" to attract attention.
 You have more chance of attracting attention than if you called "Help".

 - Remember that if someone is following you, that person is more likely to want to rob you than assault you.
 Be prepared to let go of your bag if it is grabbed rather than run the risk of being hurt some more.